-Bethany Pickard, Modern Kicks
+Bethany Pickard, Owner of Modern Kicks, Kingston

 A mix of blushes, peach, and ivory with gold and pink metallics and smoky gray accents